xtech9/AltCoins/README.md

 * work in progress
 * pull requests welcome

 up to date info the gh-pages branch.

-## list of AltCoins
+## Pull Requests

+to update the information use the gh-pages branch, edit the alts.csv table and run python makeTable.py.

+## AltCoin portal

 [AltCoins](alts.md)